 - An office complex that consists of 3 buildings connected by underground walkways that allow workers to move between the buildings without going outside.
 These 3 buildings are NOT considered a single structure.
 The energy use from the underground walkway in this example (lights/heating/cooling) also needs to be included.
 Since it will most likely be very minimal, it doesn't matter which building you add it to.
 Or, if the tunnel energy is sub-metered you could divide the energy among the separate buildings.

-- Two office towers are built on top of an underground parking garage may also be considered a single structure OR (preferably) each tower could be benchmarked individually.
+- If two office towers are built on top of an underground shared parking garage, this may also be considered a single structure.
+You have two options: